 The Alberta Emergency Management Agency has also introduced the Alberta Rivers mobile app and rivers.alberta.ca web app to provide detailed information on current and expected river conditions.

 Ensuring you have the emergency alert and Alberta Rivers apps is just one way to help protect yourself and your home in the event of a flood.

-Any good disaster-preparation plan includes a 72-hour kit, notes Tim Haney, director of Mount Royal University’s Centre for Community Disaster Research.
-“The idea behind it is to make sure you’re able to shelter-in-place for 72 hours, so that first responders can focus on those whose lives are in danger,” he says.
+Any good disaster-preparation plan includes a 72-hour kit.
+“The idea behind it is to make sure you’re able to shelter-in-place for 72 hours, so that first responders can focus on those whose lives are in danger,” says Haney.
 Your kit should include water, necessary medications, clothing, food, one or more flashlights, chargers for electronic communication devices, and insurance documents.
 For more suggestions, visit this website.